tuobangli/DHR/README.md

- reported to the police in US.
+ reported to the police in UC Berkeley about yigal achmon.